John Billington: Family

 in England.
 They had two sons.
+In 1636, she was sentenced to sit in the stocks and be whipped for slandering John Doane.
 After John's death, Elinor married Gregory Armstrong in September 1638.
 Elinor died after March 2, 1642/3.
 Gregory Armstrong died in Plymouth on November 5, 1650.

 It is possible that Elinor was born Elinor Longland, sister of Francis Longland, as the Billington's son Francis was included in a three-life lease with Francis Longland and a nephew of Francis Longland for land in the manor of Spalding in Lincolnshire, implying that Francis Billington was also a nephew of Longland's.
 However, despite extensive research, no other evidence has been found.

 Children of John and Elinor Billington: